Rebecca Win: Early life and education

-Rebecca Win was born on 15 February 1986 in Myitkyina, Kachin State to a Burmese father and a Kachin mother.
-One of four siblings.
-Her aunt L Khun Yi, her cousins L Lun Wa and L Seng Zi, are also popular singers.
+Rebecca Win was born on 15 February 1986 in Myitkyina, Kachin State, to a Burmese father and a Kachin mother, one of four siblings.
+Her aunt L Khun Yi, her cousins L Lun Wa and L Seng Zi are also popular singers.
 Her family moved to Yangon when she was just six months old.
-She converted to Christianity while she joined the church choir at age six.
+She converted to Christianity when she joined the church choir at age six.
 As of 2006, she was a final year Japanese major at the University of Foreign Languages, Yangon.

 Career

 Rebecca Win was first noticed when she entered Yangon-based City FM Radio's Music Idol contest in 2004.
 In 2016, she prepared to release three solo albums.

-She released an album "Meka" on 9 February 2018, which was with Kachin language.
+She released an album, "Meka" on 9 February 2018, in the Kachin language.

-She was announced to Media on 3 April 2020, she is taking rest from the professional life of music and model and requested to all not to call her as Rebecca Win of professional name.
+She announced to the media on 3 April 2020, that she was taking a rest from the professional life of music and modelling and requested all not to call her Rebecca Win, her professional name.